aylei/kubectl-debug/README.md

 # Overview

-`kubectl-debug` is an 'out-of-tree' solution for connecting to, and troubleshooting, an existing, running, 'target' container in an existing pod in a Kubernetes cluster.
+`kubectl-debug` is an 'out-of-tree' solution for connecting to and troubleshooting an existing, running, 'target' container in an existing pod in a Kubernetes cluster.
-The target container may have a shell and busybox utils and hence provide some debug capability. or it may be very minimal and not even provide a shell - which makes real-time troubleshooting very difficult. kubectl-debug is designed to overcome that difficulty.
+The target container may have a shell and busybox utils and hence provide some debug capability or it may be very minimal and not even provide a shell - which makes any real-time troubleshooting/debugging very difficult. kubectl-debug is designed to overcome that difficulty.

 This project is a fork of this fine [project](https://github.com/aylei/kubectl-debug).
-I have made several changes to this project which I suspect will never be accepted as a PR on that [project](https://github.com/aylei/kubectl-debug) as it seems to be no longer maintained (hence this fork).
+I have made several changes which I suspect will never be accepted as a PR on that [project](https://github.com/aylei/kubectl-debug) as it seems to be no longer maintained (hence this fork).

 How does it work?